yoe/fosdemvideo/README.md

 * h01ger: rented 50e to buy gaffa tape some day before fosdem2014
 * WoDaN: buys gaffa-tape - 10 rolls
 * h01ger: security starts to become an issue - think about it.
-* wouter: build a list of contacts per devroom so we can update the rooms sheet
+* wouter: built a list of contacts per devroom so we can update the rooms sheet
 * sorted, in progress:
  * boxes?! friday hopefully.
  * wouter: found 2 other cameras and 4 tripods, delivered thursday around 1800
  * wouter: order/confirm 5 more laptops - confirmed
   * FIXME: needs infodesk to receive+pick them up here
-* mail devroom managers and/or volunteers on wednesday:
+* mail devroom managers and/or volunteers on friday again
- * tell them the basics, include cheatcheet.pdf, tell them we mail updated infos on friday
+ * tell them the basics, include cheatcheet.pdf
-* mail devroom managers and/or volunteers on friday again:
- * tell them to sms us if they oversleep
- * mail them again on friday
+ * reuse old mail
- * repeat infos, point out cheat sheets (attach them now?)
+ * repeat infos, point out cheat sheets (attach them now!)
  * decide first: and then: create separate cheat sheet for rsync
  * give that info to markvandenborre too, so he can spam volunteers from volunteers.fosdem.org
-* h01ger: faiify server
+* h01ger: fai
  * save laptop+all logs on the server
   * just do it
  * make video1 central munin + nagios server